junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

 ## Begin Implementation

-Start by identifying which phase and task are next based on the green ticks (✅) in the implementation roadmap and phase plan documents.
+1. Identify which phase and task are next based on the green ticks (✅) in the implementation roadmap and phase plan documents
+2. Work on only ONE section of the current phase plan
+3. Complete the ENTIRE implementation cycle for that section
+4. Present your work and request explicit authorization before proceeding to the next section

+Remember: Small, manageable chunks with human review between each section ensures the highest quality implementation.